sumayyah-rahman/STAGE-Audra-Langues/README.md

 - progress page,
 - AI training page for oral conversation practice.

-Not included anymore:
-- teacher portal,
-- separate “Courses” page,
-- floating AI widget.

-The AI conversation area is now integrated directly into the **AI Training** page instead of appearing as a widget.
+The AI conversation area is integrated directly into the **AI Training** page instead of appearing as a widget (first idea).

 ## Main objective